-Mechanics component: Students will learn how to identify and properly use hand tools, power tools, and shop equipment.
-Students will disassemble, clean, identify, reassemble, and operate a single cylinder Briggs & Stratton lawnmower engine.
-As student progress in the program they will acquire entry-level employability skill while working on compact equipment and interacting with customers.
-Welding component: Students will learn how to identify and properly use hand tools, power tools, and general welding shop equipment, how to set up and operate SMAW welding equipment, select electrodes, and weld in various positions.
+Students will learn how to identify and properly use hand tools, power tools, and general welding shop equipment, how to set up and operate SMAW welding equipment, select electrodes, and weld in various positions.
 They will learn how to weld a pad of beads, fillet welds, and groove welds in various positions leading to an AWS welding certification.
-Returning Students: Students returning for a second year will be able to continue learning at a more advanced level in both the mechanics and welding sides of the program.
+Students will also be introduced to sheet metal fabrication and light structural fabrication through project-based learning.
+Returning Students: Students returning for a second year will be able to continue learning at a more advanced level in welding and metal fabrication in the program.
 Additional certification opportunities are available to enhance their Stafford portfolio.
 Curriculum and lab exercise are more intense preparing students for the workforce.
 Work study experiences may be available.

 What We Do

 Students learn to safely use and operate equipment for welding and metal fabrication in the shop.
 American Welding Society Structural Certification available.